Skip to main content

 4) Increased pain sensitivity over time

-Some people experience worsening pain sensitivity with ongoing opioid exposure.
+Some people experience worsening pain sensitivity with ongoing opioid exposure (sometimes called opioid-induced hyperalgesia).
 This can contribute to a cycle of increasing dose and increasing risk.

 Signs You May Be Struggling With Opioid Use Disorder

 Not everyone shows the same signs.
-A good way to understand opioid use disorder is to look for patterns.
-These include losing control, using opioids despite problems, and feeling withdrawal symptoms when stopping.
+A useful way to understand opioid use disorder is to look for patterns over time: loss of control, continued use despite harm, and withdrawal symptoms when stopping.

 When to Get Help (and What Treatment Can Look Like)

 Effective opioid addiction treatment typically combines medical support with evidence-based therapy and relapse prevention skills.
-Depending on your needs, treatment may include structured outpatient care, individual therapy, psychiatric support, and family involvement.
+Depending on your needs, treatment may include structured outpatient programming, individual therapy, psychiatric support, and family involvement.

-At The Heights Treatment in Houston, our approach is built for people who want strong clinical care with an individualized plan.
-If appropriate, we can also coordinate step-down support and ongoing accountability.
+At The Heights Treatment in Houston, our approach is designed for people who want strong clinical care with an individualized plan.
+If appropriate, we can coordinate step-down planning and ongoing accountability.

 If you are unsure what level of care you need: Start with a confidential assessment.
 Contact our team here.